Business

 Volatility and Missed Opportunities:

 NSE holidays can introduce an element of surprise to the market.
 News events or announcements during the closure can lead to price gaps upon reopening.
 This volatility can be a double-edged sword for option trading.
+Discover how stock investment dynamics shift around NSE holidays, with closures often leading to price gaps that impact strategies.

 Potential benefits: If the price movement aligns with your option position (bought calls for a bullish view, for example), you might see significant gains.